 - Layer the pancakes on a plate with the berry mixture between each layer and top with more berry mix plus the grated orange zest and a few mint leaves

-How many pancakes do you need for a pancake cake?
+How many crepes do you need for a pancake cake?

 The amount of pancakes you will get depends on the size of your pan.
 I use a small omelette pan to make my pancake cake recipe.